reacton-js/creaton/README.md

 ${ this.message }
 ```

-In addition to a template literal, you can pass a reference to a [TEMPLATE](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/template) element to the **render()** method, as shown below:
+In addition to the method that returns a template literal, you can pass a reference to the [TEMPLATE](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/template) element to the **render** property, as shown below:

 ```html
 <!DOCTYPE html>